How to write an action scene for screenplay

 - Establishing shot – a shot usually taken from a distance, that shows the audience where we are.

 - Flash cut – an extremely brief shot, sometimes as short as one frame, which is nearly subliminal in effect.

 - Continuous – action that moves from one location to another without any interruptions in time.

 With any creative task, getting feedback is invaluable.
 If you’re lucky enough to know someone in the industry or have access to a scriptwriter or editor – share away.
 But if not, run it by a mentor or a family member or friend.
 Feedback is never wasted.
 If you don’t agree with it, don’t disregard it.
 Show your scene to others and gather a sense check of how it’s landing with different audiences.
 It may be that it feels too long, or it needs the odd tweak here or there.
 Or maybe it needs to be rewritten entirely.
 That too is OK.
 Even the greatest writers have rewrites to do.
 It’s better to know it works well than to know it doesn’t work at all when it’s already on the screens.

 So now you’re ready to write your very own pulse-pounding action scene for a screenplay.
 Whether you’re aiming to create your very own box office hit or creating a piece for a screenwriting competition, you should find some valuable advice in this article to help get you on the path to success.
-If you’re keen to learn more about writing for the big screen, take a look at Jed Mercurio’s course Writing Drama for Television and keep your eyes peeled for Edgar Wright’s upcoming BBC Maestro course on Filmmaking.
+If you’re keen to learn more about writing for the big screen, take a look at Jed Mercurio’s course Writing Drama for Television or Edgar Wright’s BBC Maestro course on Filmmaking.